BryceRussell/my-awesome-astro/FAQ.md

 ## Questions

+### Why do Astro commands like `astro dev` not work?

+If your project was just cloned you make sure to use `npm i` to install node dependencies

+Another issue could be your version of Node, Astro 2.0 is compatible with `v16.12` - `v18`,  while Astro 1.0 is only compatible up to `v17`

 ### Why is my `<style>` tag not applying styles?

 `<style>` tags in Astro are [scoped by default](https://docs.astro.build/en/guides/styling/#scoped-styles), this means the styles will only be applied to HTML inside of the file.
 To opt out of scoping you can use [global styles](https://docs.astro.build/en/guides/styling/#global-styles)